prathmj/starter-bundle/README.md

 Similar to the development mode, the final HTML5 application will be saved under `./build`.
 However, you can build a final zip file as well by running `make dist`.
 The final zip will be located in `./dist/`. **The application will only work on Cortex player.**

-### File Structure
-- `./src/`: Source files.
-The src folder contains a structure for all your project files and assets.
-All your files should be stored in this folder.
-- `./src/scripts/`: All your JS files should be stored in this folder. `src/scripts/main.js` is the entry point.
-All source files will get compiled into `./build/bundle.js` by webpack.
-- `./src/styles/`: Contains CSS files and CSS related files such as fonts.
-You can include the CSS files under this folder by requiring them in JavaScript.
-See `src/scripts/main.js` for an example.
-- `./src/images/`: All image file assets under this directory will get copied to the final HTML5 app directory.
-- `index.html` is the default html file for your app.
-You can put your app skeleton in this file or dynamically create the DOM elements in JavaScript.

 ### Customizing the App
 * Change the app name in `package.json`.
 We use the app name in log messages.